gseidler/The-MSX-Red-Book/the_msx_red_book.md

 This is the play mainloop.
 The number of free bytes in the current queue is checked (7521H) and, if less than eight bytes remain, the next voice is selected (74D6H) to avoid waiting for the queue to empty.
 The remaining length of the operand string is then taken from the current voice buffer and, if zero bytes remain to be parsed, the loop again skips to the next voice (74D6H).
 Otherwise the current string length and address are taken from the voice buffer and placed in [MCLLEN](#mcllen) and [MCLPTR](#mclptr) for the macro language parser.
 The old stack contents are copied from the voice buffer to the Z80 stack (6253H), [MCLFLG](#mclflg) is made non-zero and control transfers to the macro language parser (56A2H).

-The macro language parser will normally scan along the string, using the "PLAY" statement command handlers, until the string is exhausted.
+The macro language parser will normally scan along the string, using the "`PLAY`" statement command handlers, until the string is exhausted.
 However, if a music queue fills up during note generation an abnormal termination is forced back to the play mainloop (748EH) so that the next voice can be processed without waiting for the queue to empty.
-When control returns normally an end of queue mark is placed in the current queue (7507H) and PRSCNT is incremented to show the number of strings completed.
+When control returns normally an end of queue mark is placed in the current queue (7507H) and [PRSCNT](#prscnt) is incremented to show the number of strings completed.
 If control returns abnormally then anything left on the Z80 stack is copied into the current voice buffer (6253H).
-Because of the recursive nature of the macro language parser where the "X" command is involved there may be a number of four byte string descriptors, marking the point where the original string was suspended, left on the Z80 stack at termination.
+Because of the recursive nature of the macro language parser where the "`X`" command is involved there may be a number of four byte string descriptors, marking the point where the original string was suspended, left on the Z80 stack at termination.
 Saving the stack contents in the voice buffer means they can be restored when the loop gets around to that voice again.
-Note that as there are only sixteen bytes available in each voice buffer an "Illegal function call" error is generated (475AH) if too much data remains on the stack.
+Note that as there are only sixteen bytes available in each voice buffer an "`Illegal function call`" error is generated (475AH) if too much data remains on the stack.
 This will occur when a queue fills up and multiple, nested "X" commands exist, for example:

     10 A$="XB$;"
     20 B$="XC$;"